 As much as I love the holidays, I also love the knowledge that a new year is coming.
 It’s comforting to me to be able to feel like I have a chance to start fresh, even if it’s technically just another day.

-One of my goals for 2019 is to start practicing better self-care.
-I did a horrible job with self-care for most of 2018.
-I was working at a job I hated, and I wasn’t taking care of myself properly at all.
-That’s why I’m bringing you some self-care tips that I want to better utilize in the new year.
-I hope they can help you, as well!
+One of my goals for the new year is to start practicing better self-care.
+I did a horrible job with self-care for most of the year.
+I was working at a job I hated, and as a result I wasn’t taking care of myself properly at all.

 Disclaimer: I am not a licensed mental health professional and am not qualified to provide medical care or diagnose illnesses.
 If you have a serious emergency, please seek professional assistance.

-6 Tips to Practice Better Self-Care in 2019
+6 Tips to Practice Better Self-Care This Year

 #1: Unfollow social media accounts that make you feel bad about yourself.